deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/00 Deephaven with PyTorch.md

 ## Use the trained model on the live data

 Now we've got some faux live incoming measurements.
-We can just use the model we've already trained with the functions we've already created to do live classification!
+We can use the trained model on our functions to do live classification!

 ```python
 iris_predictions_live = learn.learn(